thomatrixting/okendo_virtual_assistant/README.md

   ```
   ================ Asistant out ================

   grep` is a command-line utility used primarily on Unix/Linux systems (like Linux) that searches through text or file content based upon user specified criteria, often called "patterns".
-It's also commonly referred as `find tool of the same name in other contexts.
+It's also commonly referred to as `find tool of the same name in other contexts.

   Here are some basic usage examples: